 The scenery of Nyungwe Forest National Park is nothing less than spectacular.
 Even a drive on the main road will offer incredible views of the pristine rainforest canopy stretching over endless hills towards the Burundi border.
 A hike to a forest waterfall or to the vast open swamp area offers different glimpses into the stunning range of habitats.

-Nyungwe can be visited throughout the year but waterproof clothing is necessary.
+Nyungwe visited throughout the year but waterproof clothing is necessary.
 General hiking and monkey watching is usually most enjoyable during the drier months, from June to September.
 However, if your main interest is chimp trekking, the wet months, from October to May, are the most productive.
 Specialist birders might also have to brave the wettest months to get the best results.

-A total of 86 mammal species have been recorded in Nyungwe Forest, though most are very secretive and rarely encountered.
+A total of 86 mammal species recorded in Nyungwe Forest, though most are very secretive and rarely encountered.
 The primates, on the other hand, are Nyungwe’s main attraction, especially the charismatic chimpanzee.
 Another 12 primate species are present, including l’Hoest’s monkey, grey-cheeked mangabey, and red-tailed monkey.

 Tracking Nyungwe’s habituated chimpanzees are the prime activity in the park.
 Another highlight is the unusually large troops of Rwenzori colobus, counting up to 350 individuals.
 This unique race of black-and-white colobus monkey is restricted to the Albertine Rift.
 Several antelope species in the park include the secretive bushbuck and the very rare endemic race of Weyns’s duiker.

 The best time for chimpanzee trekking in Nyungwe is during the Wet season – October to May – as the chimps are easier to locate at that time.
-March to May is very wet, so the ideal time would be from October to February.
+March to May is very wet, so the ideal time from October to February.
 In the Dry season, they tend to venture deeper into the forest interior, making them harder to track.
 The Dry season from June to September is best for general hiking, as the trails are easier to navigate.

 Nyungwe, recognized as an IBA (Important Bird Area) by Birdlife International, has over 300 species recorded.
 Forest birding is never easy, but the wide road running through the park offers a great vantage point into the canopy.
 Of specific interest are the many Albertine Rift endemics (birds restricted to the Albertine Rift).
 Three birds unrecorded elsewhere on the eastern side of the Albertine Rift are Albertine owlet, red-collared babbler, and Rockefeller’s sunbird.